gsilva2016/langchain-examples/video-summarization/README.md

 ## Run sample RAG application

 Run RAG on the images and summaries you have ingested in the vector DB.

+*Note*: Currently RAG and video-summarization run as separate processes.
+Please run RAG searches on input videos you have already run video-summarization on.

 3 types of RAG searches are possible currently: